 - Non e-commerce option - The customer clicks on the service they require and completes an online form.
 The form will contain their contact information and anything else you want to collect.
 When they submit the form, you receive an email with their information.

-- E-commerce option – The customer chooses any options and adds the product to the cart.
-They then view the cart and checkout, including paying online with credit/debit card or PayPal.
-The customer receives a ‘Thank you for your order’ email, and you receive an email with the order information.
-You can use this option with either WooCommerce or Easy Digital Downloads – I’ll show you how to do both later.
+- E-commerce option - The customer chooses any options and adds the product to the cart.
+They then view the cart and checkout, including paying online with credit card/debit card or PayPal checkout.
+The customer receives a 'Thank you for your order' email, and you receive an email with the order information.
+You can use this option with either WooCommerce or Easy Digital Downloads, including with the option for extensions such as selling time-based bookings - I'll show you how to do all of these later.

 Do I need an e-commerce plugin to sell services in WordPress?

-As you can see, you can use WordPress for selling services with or without an e-commerce plugin.
+As you can see, you can use WordPress for selling services with or without an e-commerce plugin or e-commerce platform.
 So the question is, which option is best?

 If you want to keep it really simple, then you might want to sell services in WordPress but avoid the e-commerce side of things.
 This is easier to set up.
 However, you'd be missing out on many advantages of using e-commerce to sell services online.